I don’t want to be here

 Jewel messaged me online today, my last day of Winter Break and asked if we could meet up at Gimmel Park by Brink.
 The girls missed me and wanted to give me a Christmas gift.
 She promised the jerk wouldn’t be with them.
 At first, I was so angry and I made up my mind that I wasn’t going to go because she’s still with the jerk… but I missed Genie and Albany like crazy.

 When Netty asked me where I was going, I told her to meet up with Kaylie.
 Lying to her is getting easier and I’m not sure why… I thought for sure the other night when I yelled at Derek on FaceTime and told him the truth that Netty and Deshuan overheard everything, but they didn’t.
-The just new I went ballistic and I lost my phone privileges for a few days.
+They just knew I went ballistic and I lost my phone privileges for a few days.

 Derek won’t stop calling and texting me, but I just ignore him.
 I can’t take preachiness from him.
 I’m used to it from Netty, but not from him.